libsemigroups/HPCombi/BUILDING.md

 - Your machine must support AVX instructions.

-- Doxygen for generating the ALI documentation (in progress).
+- Doxygen for generating the API documentation (in progress).

 ## Building